 Tips and Tricks

 Not feeling the shrimp?
 You can absolutely leave it out!
-The dip will still taste fantastic as is, so don’t fret about making the substitution if needed!
+The dip will still taste fantastic as is, so don’t fret since you can simply skip it.

 I love having a cast iron skillet on hand for hot dips like this one since it goes from stove-top to oven without the need to dirty another dish.
 Hello one-pot wonder!